NATO's Partnership for Peace

 Finland has participated in NATO’s Partnership for Peace cooperation since 1994.
 Finland has also been a member of the Euro- Atlantic Partnership Council (EAPC) since 1997.

-As an advanced partner country, Finland was invited to join NATO’s Enhanced Opportunities Programme (EOP) in 2004.
+As an advanced partner country, Finland was granted NATO’s Enhanced Opportunities Partner (EOP) status in 2014.
 For Finland, this is a useful opportunity for maintaining and developing its relationship with NATO.

 Finland participates in NATO training events and seminars, as well as joint exercises from its own national points of departure.
 The emphasis of cooperation relating to training and exercises lies on demanding exercises.
 Finland participates in around two hundred training events and 15-20 exercises annually.